stormpath/stormpath-aspnetcore/docs/authentication.rst

 .. note::
   By default the Access Token is valid for 1 hour and the Refresh Token is valid for 60 days.
 You can configure this in the Stormpath Admin Console; see :ref:`setting_token_expiration_time`.

-Each subsequent request the mobile application makes to your ASP.NET Web API should include the Access Token as a ``Bearer`` header:
+Each subsequent request the mobile application makes to your |framework| application should include the Access Token as a ``Bearer`` header:

 .. code-block:: http